allenyin/reading_list/jekyll_to_11ty_migration.md

 Navigate through your site and verify:

 **Homepage:**
-- [ ] Site loads without errors
+- [x] Site loads without errors
-- [ ] Navigation menu works
+- [x] Navigation menu works
-- [ ] Bootstrap styling is applied
+- [x] Bootstrap styling is applied
-- [ ] No broken links
+- [x] No broken links

 **Posts:**
-- [ ] Individual post pages load correctly
+- [x] Individual post pages load correctly
-- [ ] Post titles and dates display properly
+- [x] Post titles and dates display properly
-- [ ] Tags are displayed and clickable
+- [x] Tags are displayed and clickable
-- [ ] Math equations render (if you have any)
+- [x] Math equations render (if you have any)
-- [ ] Code blocks have syntax highlighting
+- [x] Code blocks have syntax highlighting and line numbers
-- [ ] Images load from assets directory
+- [x] Images load from assets directory

 **Tags System:**
-- [ ] Visit `/tags/` - should show all tags
+- [x] Visit `/tags/` - should show all tags
-- [ ] Click on individual tags - should show posts for that tag
+- [x] Click on individual tags - should show posts for that tag
-- [ ] Tag pages have proper styling
+- [x] Tag pages have proper styling
-- [ ] Navigation between tag pages works
+- [x] Navigation between tag pages works

 **CSS and Styling:**
-- [ ] Tag cloud displays with proper styling
+- [x] Tag cloud displays with proper styling
-- [ ] Post lists on tag pages look good
+- [x] Post lists on tag pages look good
 - [ ] Responsive design works on mobile
 - [ ] No CSS errors in browser console